EFAP Section 5

 3. See the required EFAP Biennial Meeting Handout (AGR6-2503-011).

-3. Food Banks and prospective Food Banks must be able to meet the requirements of the Agreement with their Lead Agency.
+3. Eligible Food Bank Sub Agencies must meet the requirements of the Agreement with their Lead Agency.
 Listed below are key areas of importance (not all requirements are listed):

 1. Have management capabilities to administer the Agreement with the Lead Agency: